darrturner5/Thermal-Tracking-Experiment/progress.md

     - Properly switch and change my python interpreter on Linux

       Tomorrow I am going to see how I can make it switch and detect each frame much quicker and have less lag.
 As it'll be very important to get this right going forward.

+      # 3/12/26
+       In the MLX90640 Datasheet, The refresh rate supposedly goes from 0.5Hz to 64Hz, which is roughly 4 seconds to 0.03125 seconds.
+I        definitely want the quickest refresh time but i gotta see if my Pi could handle all of that.
+It probably could but I want to try        that out.

+      I added a refresh rate right underneath the intializing of the sensor:

+            thermal.refresh_rate = adafruit_mlx90640.RefreshRate.REFRESH_64_HZ

+      Only to get hit with an error of:

+            raise RuntimeError ("Too many retries")
+            RuntimeError: Too many retries

+      I believe since the sensor might be producing more data much quicker, Its running through my code much quicker as well.
+So each new frame is getting updated and closed really really fast.
+Thats my guess on maybe thats whats going on.
+Or maybe my Raspberry Pi cant handle all of that.
+      After some trial and error, the only highest possible Refresh Rate I coulkd go with with 4HZ which still moved a little slow for my liking.
+      - Increasing the baudrate on my I2C pins on my Raspberry Pi could work.
+Although this may use up more power and produce more heat.
+Especially with the little heat sink that I currently hae on the GPU.
+So id have to adjust accordingly so I wouldnt damage my Raspberry PI.

+      I changed this by going into the terminal :

+          sudo nano /boot/firmware/config.txt

+      And adding:

+          dtparam=i2c_arm=on, i2c_arm_baudrate=400000

+      - (400kHz Baudrate).
+The PI can go much quicker up to 1MHZ but I am really afraid of overheating and frying the PI.
+I know thats going to get really hot when the camera is on.
+A future upgrade would be to install heatsinks and fans if I ever want to approach those numbers.
+But for now ill test the performance of the 400kHz Baudrate and see its effects on the PI and the speed of the sensor.
+      - Back inside my code, I added the frequency to the i2c variable:

+            i2c = busio.I2C(board.SCL, board.SDA, frequency=400000)

+      - The Sensor data is actually a little bit faster than before.
+Its updating slightly quicker but still not to the area that I want it to be as its still kind of jittery and laggy ish.
+Im running my refresh rate at 4Hz which I think is slowing it down.
+The problem im running into is just the runtime error that I keep getting.
+      - Tomorrows goal is to address that issue and see if i could get a faster refresh rate than 4Hz.